Are Himalayan Yak Chews Safe for Puppies? | Vet-Reviewed Guide

 How to Choose Safe Yak Chews for Puppies

 Start with the ingredient list.
 Authentic Himalayan yak chews should contain no more than three or four ingredients: yak milk (or a yak-cow milk blend), lime juice, and salt.
-Some manufacturers add a small amount of black pepper, which is traditional and not harmful.
+Some manufacturers add black pepper to mimic traditional human recipes, but these should be strictly avoided.
+Black pepper can severely irritate a puppy’s sensitive digestive tract and respiratory airways, leading to gastrointestinal upset, vomiting, or sneezing.
 Any chew containing artificial preservatives, binding agents, synthetic flavorings, or chemical hardeners should be set aside; these additives aren’t necessary in a properly made yak chew and add zero nutritional value.

 Next, verify the manufacturing process.
 Legitimate yak chews are produced through a slow, traditional method: the milk is boiled, curdled with lime juice, strained, pressed into molds, and dried for several weeks.
 This extended drying process is what removes most of the lactose, makes the chew shelf-stable without preservatives, and creates the dense, even texture that softens predictably under a dog’s saliva.
 Brands that rush this process with chemical drying agents often produce an inconsistently hard chew or one that crumbles unpredictably.